poi0905/poi0905.github.io/_posts/2022-11-01-datacamp-SQL-Fundamentals.markdown

 *   Created by Microsoft
 *   T-SQL is Microsoft's SQL flavor, used with SQL Server databases

+{% highlight SQL %}
+-- Select the first 10 genres from books using PostgreSQL SELECT genre
+FROM books
+LIMIT 10;
+{% endhighlight %}

 <a name="2"/>
 # Intermediate SQL